Well Googled is Half Done: Multimodal Forecasting of New Fashion Product Sales with Image-based Google Trends: Conclusion

 \subsection{Correlation analysis with Google Trends}

 The goal is to check the strength and direction of monotonic association between the sales time series and the Google Trends, motivating their use in our framework.
-As a preprocessing step, we test the time series for stationarity using the Kwiatkowski-Phillips-Schmidt-Shin (KPSS) test~\cite{KPSS}, to make sure that the potential correlations will not be simply due to the dependency on time, resulting in spurious correlations~\cite{aldrich1995correlations}.
-34\% of sales time series are found to be non-stationary and are not considered for the analysis.
+As a preprocessing step, we test the time series for stationarity using the Kwiatkowski-Phillips-Schmidt-Shin (KPSS) test\\~\cite{KPSS}, to make sure that the potential correlations will not be simply due to the temporal component~\cite{aldrich1995correlations}.
+34\% of the sales time series are found to be non-stationary and are not considered for this initial analysis.

 For each product, we utilize its associated 52-week Google Trends, based on the textual attributes.
 We calculate the Spearman correlation coefficient against the 12-week sales, using a sliding window protocol with window length $w=12$ and stride of one step.
-Even though the small sample size does not encourage the use of correlation analysis~\cite{de2016comparing}, we wish to investigate the distribution of significant correlations and in particular if they are located on specific periods of the trends.
+Even though the small sample size does not encourage significance when performing correlation analysis~\cite{de2016comparing}, we wish to investigate the distribution of significant correlations and in particular if they are located on specific periods of the trends.
 In other words, we are more interested in where the correlations are located across the trends, rather than their values.

-The results give statistically significant $\rho$ correlation coefficient in 86\% of the total cases.
+The results give a statistically significant $\rho$ coefficient in 86\% of the total cases.
 On this selection, the strongest correlations were found to be positive, with 19\% of all coefficients in the range [0.75,1].
-The lags that contain the strongest correlations are contained mostly (54\% of the cases) in the range [-42,-32].
+The lags that contain the strongest correlations are contained mostly (54\% of the cases) in the range [42,30], i.e., 42-30 weeks before the planned release date.

 These findings are quite interesting, since they state that the period which is most correlated to the sales is seven to ten months before the product's release date, which corresponds loosely to the end of the same fashion season from the previous year.
 This preliminary analysis provides further motivation for the use of the Google Trends and is later confirmed by the cross-attention weights of \approachname in Sec. \ref{sec:exp:interpretability}.